commschamp/comms_protocols_cpp_src/text/library/fields.md

 common types of fields with various serialisation and handling nuances, which can be used to implement a custom communication protocol.

-Let's take the basic integer value field for example.
+Let's take the basic integer value field as an example.
 The most common way to serialise it is just read/write its internally stored value as is.
 However, there may be cases when serialisation takes limited number of bytes.
 Let's say, the protocol specification states that some integer value consumes only 3 bytes